 - Student borrows from the U.S. Department of Education.

 - Must be enrolled at least half-time at the point of loan certification and disbursement to receive loan proceeds (half-time is 6 hours for undergraduates and 5 hours for graduates during fall, spring and summer).

-- First-time borrowers are required to complete Direct Entrance Counseling before the loan can be disbursed.
-Borrowers must complete Direct Exit Counseling upon graduation or falling below half-time enrollment.
+- First-time borrowers are required to complete Entrance Counseling before the loan can be disbursed.
+This questionnaire explains the borrower responsibilities and information about different loan types.

 - Students must sign a Master Promissory Note with the Department of Education.

 - NEW!
 Annual Student Loan Acknowledgement.
 The new features provide students, parents, and borrowers with clear, actionable information about the aid they have received and personalized guidance on the loan repayment process.
 While available to borrowers as of April 26, the Annual Student Loan Acknowledgement is not required for loans disbursed for the 2020–21 Award Year.

 - Repayment begins six months after graduation or last date of at least half-time enrollment.